Each year, it’s fascinating to see which brands rise to become content marketing industry leaders.

 In 2016, Google also made a prominent change to its global communications content strategy.
 When you wanted to find information about the company, well, you Googled it instead of going to a specific blog.
 Last September, Google acknowledged that was a problem and launched The Keyword, the official new Google blog.
 This hub aggregates content that was previously posted across 19 blogs, so users will have a much easier time finding information.

-Those are just two examples of Google’s strong content marketing.
+Those are just two content marketing examples amid many.
 Others include the marketing insights blog Think with Google, the Google Primer marketing lessons app, and, of course, Google’s “Year in Search” videos that go viral every year.

 With nearly 3 million unique visitors a month, Intel iQ has traffic numbers that many content marketers would envy.
 But even more impressively, iQ has achieved those metrics through a global strategy. iQ is actually comprised of 18 distinct international sites, each highly tailored to each market by local editors.
 In telling stories that showcase how Intel produces groundbreaking technology, iQ helps to reshape the perception of Intel as an innovation powerhouse, rather than an aging tech company.